delving/delving/docs/deploy.markdown

-Title:			How to Deploy Open Europeana
+Title:			How to Deploy Delving
 Author:			Sjoerd Siebinga
-Affiliation:	Open Europeana
+Affiliation:	Delving
 Date:			January 30, 2010
-Copyright:		2010 Open Europeana
+Copyright:		2010 Delving
 				This work is licensed under a Creative Commons License.
 				http://creativecommons.org/licenses/by-sa/2.5/
 Keywords:

-# How to deploy Open Europeana #
+# How to deploy Delving #

 In this document you can find the instructions how to deploy the *Europeana Framework* on a server environment.
 For development setup please consult *develop.md*